ChathuraHennayaka/Cloud-with-querydsl/README.md

+microservices-spring-boot
-# This application is the one service of the microservice application consist with spring-boot and using query dsl in the repositories
+This application is the one service of the microservice application consist with spring-boot and using query dsl in the repositories